Impact of GST on Imports and Exports in India

 - The recipient of service is located in India;

-- The place of supply of service is in India; and
+- The place of supply of service is in India; and,

 - The supplier of service and the recipient of service are not merely establishments of a distinct person.

 An importer is required to file monthly tax returns under GST.
-Under the previous law, the importer was required to file returns under state tax law for purchase of goods (import of goods) and under central tax laws for claiming countervailing duties.
+Under the previous law, the importer was required to file returns under state tax law for the purchase of goods (import of goods) and under central tax laws for claiming countervailing duties.
 While filing monthly returns, importers must declare the goods imported in table-5 of the GSTR-2 form, and services imported in table-6 of the GSTR-2 form.

 Previously, the transportation of goods by aircraft and inbound shipment was not liable to service tax.
 Under GST, there is no such exemption.